thieleju/mhws-better-hunter-highlights/README.md

 - REFramework UI table with detailed Hunter Highlight information
 - Hunter Highlights added to the quest result sub menus
 - Option to hide the damage numbers (Reward 'Established Hunter')
+- Settings to toggle each highlight on or off

 ## Requirements
 - Requires [REFramework](https://www.nexusmods.com/monsterhunterwilds/mods/93)